The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/basic-guide.md

 * Same as above, except you should delay Air Anchor until there’s less enemies.

-If making the choice between what to Reassemble between Drill, Chainsaw, and Air Anchor on 2 target fights, Chainsaw should be what’s chosen, followed by Air Anchor as a second choice.
-You’ll never be forced to use Reassemble on Drill anymore when at 90.
+If making the choice between what to Reassemble between Drill, Chainsaw, and Air Anchor on two target fights, Chainsaw should be the first choice, followed by Air Anchor as a second choice.
+You’ll never be forced to use Reassemble on Drill when at 90.

 Auto Crossbow should only be used on three or more enemies since, unlike Heat Blast, Auto Crossbow does not generate Gauss Round or Ricochet charges.

-As far as Flamethrower is concerned, it’s equal in potency to a 3-target rotation using Auto Crossbow.
+As far as Flamethrower is concerned, it’s equal in potency to a three-target rotation using Auto Crossbow.
 The graph below shows a side by side comparison of Flamethrower and Auto Crossbow.

 ![](/img/jobs/mch/mch-heat-vs-ft.png)